Modern Non-Surgical Weight Loss Approach

 Are you eligible?

-• At GC Bariatrics we are taking into account all factors to determine whether you are an ideal candidate for weight-loss surgery.
+• At HB Skin we are taking into account all factors to determine whether you are an ideal candidate for weight-loss treatment.

-• You may be a candidate for weight-loss surgery (gastric bypass, gastric sleeve or gastric band) if you meet any one of the following criteria:
+• You may be a candidate for weight-loss procedure if you meet any one of the following criteria:

 Weigh 100 lbs.
 More than your ideal body weight